mohammadzainabbas/MGMA-Lab/README.md

 __`Data drives the world.`__ Nowadays, most of the data (_structured_ or _unstructured_) can be analysed as a graph.
 Today, many practical computing problems concern large graphs.
 Standard examples include the Web graph and various social networks.
 The scale of these graphs (_in some cases billions of vertices, trillions of edges_) poses challenges to their efficient processing.

-In this course, we will focus on some basic graph algorithms and see how we can utilise these algorithms to efficiently analyse our data.
-Since, there exist many similarities between graph theory and network science, you will see us using network science related packages as well.

 <a id="network-x" />

 #### 1.1.
 NetworkX

-[NetworkX](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+In this course, we will focus on some basic graph algorithms and see how we can utilise these algorithms to efficiently analyse our data.
+Since, there exist many similarities between graph theory and network science, you will see us using network science related packages as well.

 #